School Science Lessons

 Reduce, reducing, reductants, reduction

-Reduce carbon dioxide with burning Magnesium: 3.1.1
+Reduce carbon dioxide with burning magnesium: 3.1.1

-Reduce copper (II) sulfate to copper sulfide: 12.1.41, (Experiment)
+Reduce copper (II) sulfate to copper sulfide, CuS: 12.1.41, (Experiment)

-Reduce copper oxide with methane: 16.5.1.4, (Experiment)
+Reduce copper oxide with natural gas methane: 16.5.1.64, (Experiment)

-Reduce nitrate to ammonia: 12.11.2.2
+Reduce nitrate to ammonia: See 4.1

-Reducing agent, activity of metals: 12.14.0
+Reducing agent, Reactions of metals as reducing agents: 12.14.0

-Reducing agents, Oxidizing agents and reducing agents: 15.5.0
+Reducing agents, Oxidizing agents and reducing agents: 15.4.0

-Reductants (reducing agents): 15.2B
+Reductants (reducing agents): 15.3.3

 Reductants, List of chemical reductants: 1.22

-Reduction potential, E0: 3.84.6
+Reduction potential, (volts), standard reduction potential, E0: 3.84.6

-Reduction reactions, gain of electrons: 16.1.04
+Reduction reactions, gain of electrons: 16.1.3

-Tests for reducing sugars, Fehling's test: 9.5.0
+Tests for reducing sugars, Fehling's test for reducing sugars: 9.5.0

 Resins